Hot Environments - Health Effects and First Aid

 This OSH Answers document contains information about the health effects of hot environments.
 Please see Hot Environments - Control Measures for information about the prevention and control for heat exposure.

 As the environment warms-up, the body tends to warm-up as well.
 The body's internal "thermostat" maintains a constant inner body temperature by pumping more blood to the skin and by increasing sweat production.
 In this way, the body increases the rate of heat loss to balance the heat burden.
 In a very hot environment, the rate of "heat gain" is more than the rate of "heat loss" and the body temperature begins to rise.
-A rise in the body temperature results in heat illnesses.
+A rise in the body temperature results in heat illnesses, which can be very serious.

 Radiation is the process by which the body gains heat from surrounding hot objects, such as hot metal, furnaces or steam pipes, and loses heat to cold objects, such as chilled metallic surfaces, without contact with them.
+The sun is a common example of a source of radiant heat.
 No radiant heat gain or loss occurs when the temperature of surrounding objects is the same as the skin temperature (about 35°C).

 Convection is the process by which the body exchanges heat with the surrounding air.
 The body gains heat from hot air and loses heat to cold air which comes in contact with the skin.
 Convective heat exchange increases with increasing air speed and increased differences between air and skin temperature.